Fmstrat/kali-profiles/README.md

 /media/Vault/plain/setup.sh
 ```

-The first thing the script will ask is the user you would like to set up multiple profiles for.
+The first thing the script will do is set up gocryptfs and then ask which user you would like to set up multiple profiles for.
 In most cases, this is `root`:
 ```
 Enter the user you would like to sync (most commonly root): root
 ```